Rudge-Whitworth: Wire wheels

 In the early 1900s John Pugh, son of company founder Charles Pugh and a pioneer motorist, decided that there had to be a better way of dealing with punctured tyres than having to change the tyre with the wheel still fixed to the car.
 In competition with Victor Riley of the Riley Cycle Company they both designed a detachable wheel locked in place by a single large nut.
 Pugh was granted a patent for his wheel in 1908.
 There were detailed differences in the design resulting in legal disputes between the two companies over the intellectual rights to the detachable wheel.
 Pugh eventually lost the dispute following appeal to the House of Lords.

-The design of the centerlock hub has three main elements - a splined hub to locate the wheel and two mating cones, one at the inner end which centres the wheel and the other at the nut end.
-These cones transmit the majority of the torque to the wheel freeing the splines of much of the load.
-One of the key features of the Pugh design is that it is self-tightening.
-The wheels on the right side of the car have a left hand thread on the nut and vice versa.
-If the wheel becomes loose the tendency is for the locking nut to tighten and hold the wheel securely.
+The design of the centerlock hub has three main elements: a splined hub and two mating cones, one at the inner end which centres the wheel and the other incorporated within the nut.
+These cones serve to centre the wheel on the hub; drive and/or braking torque is transmitted by the hub splines.
+One of the key features of the Pugh design is that it is self-tightening—the wheels on the right side of the vehicle have a left hand thread on the nut whilst the left side features conventional right-hand threads.
+If the wheel becomes loose, the theory is for the locking nut to tighten and hold the wheel securely.

 The system was taken up enthusiastically by the racing fraternity where the advantage of a quick-change wheel was obvious.
-At the 1908 Isle of Man TT race, 21 of the 35 entrants used Rudge-Whitworth wheels, and only one of the finishers didn't.
+At the 1908 Isle of Man TT race, 21 of the 35 entrants used Rudge-Whitworth wheels and only one of the finishers didn't.
 By 1913, the use of detachable wire wheels was universal in grands prix.

-After World War II the rights to the Rudge-Whitworth wheel was acquired by Jaguar Cars.
+After World War II the rights to the Rudge-Whitworth wheel were acquired by Jaguar Cars.